Remote Learning Provision During Full Lockdown

 Teachers will continue to use an array of methods to assess the children’s understanding and progress over each session, and the use of our school assessment and feedback system Balance will continue to be utilised to help monitor confidence and progress in all areas of the remote curriculum provision.
 We will be monitoring the children’s engagement in lessons and activities each day and working to ensure they are accessing learning as fully as possible.

-Seesaw is a well establish platform across school and will continue to be used as the central method of uploading resource materials in the coming weeks.
+Seesaw is a well establish platform across school and will continue to be used as the central method of uploading resource materials in EYFS and Key Stage 1.
 All our children are well trained in its use and it has proven to be an essential tool in communication in all year groups.